HildoBijl/stepwise/packages/exercise-grading/README.md

 - Vectors, lines, line segments, and rectangles from `@step-wise/geometry`.
 - Free-body diagrams from `@step-wise/engineering-mechanics`.

-Values are checked at runtime by their respective comparison functions.
+Values are checked at runtime by their respective equality adapters before their strongly typed equality operations run.
 Invalid values and unsupported input types produce an error rather than an incorrect grading result.
+The domain-specific adapters remain here temporarily while they are migrated to dedicated value-type integrations.

 ## TypeScript types